annarto/annarto.github.io/content/about.md

 ## Grants and Awards

 * 2022 George Manupelli Founder’s Spirit Award for "Amazon Woman" in Anna Arbor Film Festival 2022
+* 2022 Public Award  for "Amazon Woman" in Best Austrian Animation Festival 2022
 * 2021 Special mention “coup de cœur” for "Hitting my Head on the World" in RISC festival 2021
 * 2020 Best short film – Experimental award for "Hitting my Head on the World" in Lausanne underground film & music festival 2020
 * 2018 Peter Wilde Award for Most Technically Innovative Film for When Time Moves faster in Ann Arbor Film Festival 2018